What to do about hyperpigmentation?

 In people with darker skin tones, the spots are often more intense and can be more difficult to treat.

-Hyperpigmentation in pregnancy
+Hyperpigmentation during pregnancy

 Hormonal pigment spots